Madatech (Israel National Museum of Science, Technology, and Space) in Haifa is a leading museum in its field.

 Note: unless stated otherwise, all quotes were taken from the official site.

-I never visited the Cinematrix not only because it is at an additional cost, but also because there are plenty of things to do besides.
-But so that you will have the full picture here is the relevant info from the official site:
+I never visited the Cinematrix, not only because it is at an additional cost but also because there are plenty of things to do besides it.
+But so that you will have the complete picture, here is the relevant info from the official site:

 Cinematrix is the first of its kind in the world: is an extraordinary, innovative SMART Theater that engages all senses simultaneously.
 Developed by Orpan, a world leader in edutainment technology, the Theatre provides an amazing experience for young and old alike.
 Using the 3E4DMi formula, it educates, explores and excites, engaging four dimensions: Seeing, Hearing, Feeling and Riding; and using Multi-Interactive systems boasting the latest techniques: 3-D film, multi-channel sound system, and smart seats, with built-in ticklers and dual-motion capability – complemented by scent, airflow, and water effects.

 Not only can viewers watch phenomena and events on the screen, they experience these, as Personal Remote Controls enable them to interact with occurrences on the screen, as well as with each other, thus becoming an integral part of the film.

 And now, we will head to the historic building’s first floor (#1) and look at some exhibitions.